aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mhtml-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a MHTML and HtmlFixed to Microsoft Word WORDML conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Microsoft Word formats, Web archive MHTML, HTML and HtmlFixed format to save the document in the HTML format using absolutely positioned elements.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API that is part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy to export and import MHTML, PDF and various other formats using Python.
+<h2>Why to Convert</h2>

+For a Python developer, the ability to convert MHTML and HtmlFixed to Microsoft Word WORDML format is a must-have feature.
+This is because MHTML and HtmlFixed are two of the most popular formats used for web archiving and document sharing.
+By converting these formats to WORDML, developers can easily create documents that are compatible with Microsoft Word and other applications.

+<h2>How Aspose.Total Helps for MHTML to WordML Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process.
+It includes Aspose.Words for Python via .NET, which makes it easy to export and import MHTML, PDF and other formats using Python.
+The API also allows developers to save documents in HTML format using absolutely positioned elements.
+This makes it easier to create documents that are compatible with Microsoft Word and other applications.
+Additionally, Aspose.Total for Python via .NET also provides support for other formats such as PDF, XPS, and HTML.

 {{% /blocks/products/pf/feature-page-summary %}}